 New Employment Credit (NEC)

-The NEC is available for each taxable year between the dates of January 1, 2014 and January 1, 2021.
-It is available to qualified taxpayers that hire qualified full-time employees on or after January 1, 2014 and pay or incur qualified wages that are attributable to work performed by the full-time employee in a designated census tract or economic development area and receives a tentative credit reservation for the qualified full-time employee.
+The NEC is available for each taxable year and is available to qualified taxpayers that hire qualified full-time employees on or after January 1, 2014 and pay or incur qualified wages that are attributable to work performed by the full-time employee in a designated census tract or economic development area and receives a tentative credit reservation for the qualified full-time employee.

 An annual certification of employment is required with respect to each qualified full-time employee hired in a previous taxable year and in order to be allowed a credit, the qualified tax payer must have a net increase in the total number of full-time employees in California.
 For more information, see the New Employment Credit webpage.